The national curriculum

 Year 1 phonics screening check

 The check will take place in June when your child will read 40 words out loud to a teacher.
-You’ll find out how your child did, and their teacher will assess whether he or she needs extra help with reading.
+The teacher will tell you how your child did, and will decide whether they need extra help with reading.
 If your child does not do well enough in the check they’ll have to do it again in Year 2.

 • English reading